smartive/fluorflow/packages/fluorflow/README.md

 Dialogs work exactly the same way as bottom sheets, but are shown via the `DialogService` and have another base class.

+**Important:** Bottom sheets are always wrapped in a `Scaffold` widget.
+Thus, they inherit your styles. `Dialogs` do not have this behavior (by design).
+So you may create a full screen dialog and wrap it in a `Scaffold`, or if you want a small "modal dialog" that has a backdrop and is dismissible on click of the backdrop, it is also possible.
+However, you need to wrap some parts of the content into a `Material` (or Theme provider) widget to provide some decent default styles.
+Otherwise, some styles are weird (e.g. Text Styles are big, red, and underlined).
+You can see this in the examples (`SmallDialog`).

 ## CLI

 FluorFlow comes with a CLI that can be used to generate views and other things.